Proprietors: Kammath & Kammath: Plot

-Kammath and Kammath is a film about two brothers, Raja Raja Kammath (Kammath Sr.) and Deva Raja Kammath (Kammath Jr.), and a business endeavor that changed their lives forever.
+Kammath and Kammath is a film about two brothers, Raja Raja Kammath, the elder brother and Deva Raja Kammath, the younger brother who have a business endeavor that changes their lives forever.
 The Kammath brothers initially started making and selling dosa (savory South Indian crêpes) at a small stand to support their poor family.
 Eventually, their dosa received critical acclaim, and their stand grew into a restaurant, which grew into dozens of restaurants across South India.
 Sulaiman Sahib who is their rival, blocks the entry of Kammath Sr. He runs a non-vegetarian restaurant that is opposite a now defunct Brahmin vegetarian restaurant.
 He has a target of acquiring this restaurant's land.

 The Kammath brothers plan to inaugurate their new restaurant in the building and land of the defunct restaurant.
-On opening day, municipal secretary Mahalakshmi and ward counselor Sebastian Kuzhivelil are brought by Sulaiman Sahib to stop it from opening.
-They fail because the restaurant's name is now Kammath & Kammath and it has obtained a new license and ownership.
+On opening day, the municipal secretary Mahalakshmi and ward counselor Sebastian Kuzhivelil are brought by Sulaiman Sahib to stop it from opening.
+They fail do it as the restaurant's name is now Kammath & Kammath and it has obtained a new license and ownership.

-Sulaiman Sahib, with the help of a thief tosses stones and breaks Mahalakshmi's windows and frames Kammath Sr for the crime, resulting in him being arrested and he subsequently meets his brother Kammath Jr. in prison after he had been arrested for allegedly selling liquor illegally in their new restaurant.

-The Kammath Brothers threaten Pathrose in the police station and the truth is revealed that he has thrown stones at Mahalakshmi's house that neighbours the Kammaths' house at the request of Sulaiman Sahib and Sebastian Kuzhivelil.
-The restaurant security cameras reveal that people sent by Sulaiman Sahib brought the liquor to the restaurant to implicate Kammath Jr.
+Sulaiman Sahib and Sebastian, with the help of a thief Pathrose throws stones and breaks Mahalakshmi's house's windows and frames Raja for the crime, resulting in him being arrested and he subsequently meets Deva in the lockup after he had been arrested for allegedly selling liquor illegally in their new restaurant.
+The Kammath Brothers threaten Pathrose in the police station and the truth is revealed that he has thrown stones at Mahalakshmi's house.
+The restaurant closed circuit security cameras reveals that people sent by Sebastian brought the liquor bottles to the restaurant to implicate Deva.

-Later, both Mahalakshmi and Sulaiman Sahib are convinced by the elder Kammath that they are not problem makers and both become friends with them.

-The Kammaths open their new restaurant in Coimbatore with superstar Dhanush as inaugurator.
+Later, both Mahalakshmi and Sulaiman Sahib are convinced by Raja that they are not problem makers and both become friends with them.
+The Kammath brothers opens their new restaurant in Coimbatore with the superstar Dhanush as inaugurator.
 One night, Sunnichan, attacks Mahalakshmi, asking about his sister, while she was coming back to Palakkad from Coimbatore.
-The elder Kammath saves her from Sunnichan by sending chauffeur/bodyguard Gopi to deal with him.

-On this journey Kammath and Mahalakshmi go to a restaurant.
-There Kammath meets his old wife with her new husband.
+Raja saves her from Sunnichan by sending chauffeur/bodyguard Gopi to deal with him.
+On this journey, Raja and Mahalakshmi go to a restaurant for dinner.
+Raja meets his old wife with her new husband.